-- 1 of the Act; therefore be it - 2 RESOLVED, That the House of Representatives direct the - 3 Legislative Budget and Finance Committee to review and evaluate - 4 the use of restraints on pregnant women and girls in State - 5 correctional institutions, county jails and juvenile detention - 6 facilities within this Commonwealth, including overall best - 7 practices in the care of pregnant women in State and county - 8 custody, by interviewing administrators and employees of these - 9 facilities; and be it further - 10 RESOLVED, That the Legislative Budget and Finance Committee - 11 prepare a report of its findings that shall at a minimum: - 12 (1) Identify reasons why a lack of data exists from - institutions required to report instances of restraint under - 14 the Act. - 15 (2) Estimate the number of pregnant women being - restrained in State correctional institutions, county jails - and juvenile detention centers, broken down by race if - 18 possible, and determine if the application of these - 19 restraints violates the Act. - 20 (3) Determine the level of awareness surrounding the - 21 requirements of the Act among wardens and chief executives of - 22 State correctional institutions, county jails and juvenile - 23 detention facilities. - 24 (4) Determine whether a staff training process is - undertaken annually in State correctional facilities, - 26 selected county jails and juvenile detention facilities - 27 regarding their obligations under the Act. - 28 (5) Survey selected health care professionals in this - 29 Commonwealth to determine their knowledge of their rights and - 30 responsibilities under the Act as well as their interactions
+- 1 of the Act; therefore be it - 2 RESOLVED, That the House of Representatives direct the - 3 Legislative Budget and Finance Committee to review and evaluate - 4 the use of restraints on pregnant women and girls in State - 5 correctional institutions, county jails and juvenile detention - 6 facilities within this Commonwealth, including overall best - 7 practices in the care of pregnant women in State and county - 8 custody, by interviewing administrators and employees of these - 9 facilities; and be it further - 10 RESOLVED, That the Legislative Budget and Finance Committee - 11 prepare a report of its findings that shall at a minimum: - 12 (1) Identify reasons why a lack of data exists from - institutions required to report instances of restraint under - 14 the Act. - 15 (2) Estimate the number of pregnant women being - 16 restrained in State correctional institutions, county jails - 17 and juvenile detention facilities, broken down by race if - 18 possible, and determine if the application of these - 19 restraints violates the Act. - 20 (3) Determine the level of awareness surrounding the - 21 requirements of the Act among wardens and chief executives of - 22 State correctional institutions, county jails and juvenile - 23 detention facilities. - 24 (4) Evaluate the quality, scope, frequency, accuracy and - 25 effectiveness of training regarding the requirements of the - 26 Act to the following: - 27 (i) Individuals who place or remove restraints on - 28 pregnant or postpartum women or girls in State - 29 correctional institutions, county jails and juvenile - detention facilities in this Commonwealth.

-- and experiences with incarcerated pregnant women and girls who are under their care. - (6) Recommend specific changes to the Act, including measures that can be taken to ensure that institutions adequately limit the use of restraints and report instances of shackling of pregnant women and girls. - (7) Recommend nonlegislative solutions to improve understanding of and compliance with the Act, such as the development of a standardized training module for all facilities and the establishment of a specific reporting form for instances of restraint and shackling. - 12 Summarize overall best practices regarding the care 13 and treatment of incarcerated pregnant women from the 14 prenatal period through the postpartum period, with an 15 emphasis on the 2014 report by the Bureau of Justice Assistance entitled Best Practices in the Use of Restraints 16 17 with Pregnant Women and Girls Under Correctional Custody, and 18 determine whether those practices are being followed in this 19 Commonwealth; - 20 and be it further - 21 RESOLVED, That the Legislative Budget and Finance Committee - 22 report its findings and recommendations to the House of - 23 Representatives within one year of the adoption of this - 24 resolution.
+- 1 (ii) Individuals who have custodial responsibility 2 or provide medical care to incarcerated pregnant or 3 postpartum women or girls. - (5) Survey selected health care professionals in this Commonwealth to determine their knowledge of their rights and responsibilities under the Act as well as their interactions and experiences with incarcerated pregnant women and girls who are under their care. - (6) Determine whether the Act achieves the purpose of eliminating the use of restraints on pregnant inmates in all but the most extraordinary circumstances and, if the Act does not, make recommendations for amending the Act or improving enforcement of the Act. - (7) Recommend nonlegislative solutions to improve understanding of and compliance with the Act, such as the development of a standardized training module for all facilities and the establishment of a specific reporting form for instances of restraint and shackling. - 19 Summarize overall best practices regarding the care 20 and treatment of incarcerated pregnant women from the 21 prenatal period through the postpartum period, with an 22 emphasis on the 2014 report by the Bureau of Justice 23 Assistance entitled Best Practices in the Use of Restraints 24 with Pregnant Women and Girls Under Correctional Custody, and 25 determine whether those practices are being followed in this 26 Commonwealth; - 27 and be it further

+- 28 RESOLVED, That the Legislative Budget and Finance Committee - 29 report its findings and recommendations to the House of - 30 Representatives within one year of the adoption of this